 Another AI-powered bot platform, Drift, uses chat to help companies automatically verify leads without the need for a 24/7, on-demand sales staff.
 That frees up sales reps to focus only on the leads most likely to turn into sales.
 HubSpot uses machine learning to parse your existing data—CRM, website, social, email—to score your leads and tell you which to focus on.

-4. AI improves your customers communications
+4. AI improves your customer communications

 AI can also improve your interactions when you actually reach out to those prospects.
 The act of building trust and closing a deal is still a distinctly human task, but AI can augment your innate selling ability.